Theodore Salvesen: Life

 His company held the unfortunate claim to fame of owning the first ship sunk by a U-boat in the First World War: the SS Glitra which was destroyed in the first week of the war.

+In 1937 T E Salvesen is listed as the consul for Norway, Finland and France based at 29 Bernard Street.

 He died on 14 January 1942.
 He is buried with his wife in Warriston Cemetery.

 Family

-He was married to first Annie Forbes Burnet (1867-1909), then Marian Euphemia Smith (1869-1933).
+He was married to first Annie Forbes Burnet (1867-1909), sister of John Burnet, then Marian Euphemia Smith (1869-1933).

 He was father to Captain Harold Salvesen.